Online Graduate Certificate: Tax and Elder Law

 How long do I have to take all four courses, if I choose not to take them all in one semester?

-You have up to two years to complete all four courses.
+You have up to two years to complete all four courses in order to qualify to sit for the Graduate Certificate Assessment.

-Am I able to apply these Graduate Certificate courses towards a Law degree at Stetson University?
+Can I apply these Graduate Certificate courses towards a Law degree at Stetson University?

 What is your cancellation/refund policy?

-Stetson Cancellation: Should Stetson University College of Law find it necessary to cancel a course for any reason, we will attempt to notify the participants at least 24 hours in advance via phone and/or e-mail.
-In the event that a course is canceled by Stetson, a 100% refund will be processed for each registrant.
+Stetson Cancellation: If Stetson University College of Law needs to cancel a course for any reason, participants will be notified at least 24 hours in advance by phone or email.
+In the case of a course cancellation, a full 100% refund will be issued to each registered participant.

-Attendee Cancellation: Stetson Law will issue a refund less a $75 cancellation fee for course cancellation requests received before 5:00 p.m.
-Eastern Time on the fourteenth (14) business day prior to the beginning of a course.
+Attendee Cancellation: Stetson Law will provide a refund, minus a $75 cancellation fee per course, for any cancellation requests received by 5:00 p.m.
+Eastern Time on the fourteenth (14) business day before the course start date.
 Business days are Monday through Friday, excluding holidays.
-No refunds will be issued if you cancel within thirteen (13) business days of the course start date or at any time after a course begins.
-Once you access the online course, you are no longer eligible for a refund.
-To cancel your enrollment, please send an email to [email protected]
+No refunds will be granted for cancellations received within thirteen (13) business days of the course start date or for cancellations made after the course begins.
+Additionally, once you access the online course materials, you will no longer be eligible for a refund.

 Program Details